puzzle/kubernetes-techlab/labs/04_deploy_dockerimage.md

 We're using an example from APPUiO (a Java Spring Boot application), which you can find on [Docker Hub](https://hub.docker.com/r/appuio/example-spring-boot/) and [GitHub (Source)](https://github.com/appuio/example-spring-boot-helloworld).

-Kubernetes creates the defined and necessary resources, pulls the Docker image (in this case from Docker Hub) and deploys the pod.
+Kubernetes creates the defined and necessary resources, pulls the container image (in this case from Docker Hub) and deploys the pod.

 Use the command `kubectl get` with the `-w` parameter in order to get the requested resources and afterwards watch for changes. (**This command will never end unless you terminate it with ctrl+c**):